jon1894/papers/journal.md

 Of course Alan has already tried to calm down Jeff, but he got all excited as he had a fridge to sell and completely forgot.
 We've also caught Jeff rubbing cheese in places you were don't want your cheese to be rubbed in.
 We must not talk about Gregg.

+Methodology
+We observed and recorded the quantity of cheese in the fridge over 7 days and noted the differences in volumes.